rule

 Text 36

-This can nor by the mind, by the faculties of speech, sight, intelligence, the life air or the senses be covered, just as a fire cannot be covered by its own sparks.
-Not even the vedic word may express it.
-For the Vedas deny that the Supreme Self can be expressed in words - that can only be achieved by indirect expressions, words that refer to that without which the scriptural restrictions would have no ultimate purpose [compare 10.87].
+This [Supreme Truth] cannot be covered by the mind, by the faculties of speech, sight, intelligence, the life air or by the senses, just as a fire cannot be covered by its own sparks.
+Not even the Vedic word may express it, for the Vedas deny that the Supreme Self can be expressed in words.
+It can only be achieved by indirect expressions, by words referring to that without which there would be no ultimate purpose to the scriptural restrictions [compare 10.87].

 Text 37